Samsung's Galaxy Fold is here -- with six cameras and two batteries

 Samsung talked up the Galaxy Fold at its developer conference in November, in hopes app makers would create software to run on the phone when it launched.
 The Galaxy Fold can run up to three apps at the same time, something Samsung calls Multi Active Window.

 At the developer conference, Flipboard, a longtime Samsung partner, showed off an app designed for the foldable phone.
-When closed, you'd see a single pane of information in the Flipboard app, much like what you normally see on the smartphone version.
-When you unfold the phone, you get a bigger panel -- that's displayed to the same point where you left off on the Cover Display -- and multi-window support.
+When the phone is closed, you see a single pane of information in the Flipboard app, much like what you normally see with the smartphone version.
+When you unfold the phone, you get a bigger panel, which displays what you were looking at on the smaller screen, and multi-window support.

 Also at the developer conference, Samsung disclosed some specifics about the device's design.
-The Cover Display, what you'll see when the device is closed and looks more like a regular phone, is 4.58 inches and has a 21:9 aspect ratio.
-Samsung said it has a resolution of 840x1960, with a screen density of 420 dpi.
+The Cover Display, what you see when the device is closed, more like a regular phone, is 4.58 inches and has a 21:9 aspect ratio.
+Samsung said it has a resolution of 840 by 1,960, with a screen density of 420 dpi.

 "Compared to the Main Display, the experience is more ... optimized for focused and handy and quick access and interaction, to leverage the small screen," Jisun Park, engineering director and head of the system software group for Samsung's mobile business, said in November.
 When the device is unfolded, the Cover Display will turn off and go black, he added.

 The Main Display, the bigger screen you see when unfolding the phone, is 7.3 inches and has a 4.2:3 aspect ratio.
-Samsung said the resolution is 1536x2152, with a screen density of 420 dpi.
+Samsung said the resolution is 1,536 by 2,152, with a screen density of 420 dpi.

-How to watch the Galaxy S10 launch: Samsung is expected to unveil several new devices on Feb.
-20.

-Discuss: Samsung's Galaxy Fold is here -- with six cameras and two batteries
+Discuss: Galaxy Fold is here -- with six cameras and two batteries for $1980

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.